fenago/katacoda-scenarios/hyperledger-fabric-advanced/hlf-advanced-kafka/steps/7/text.md

 In this step, we will shutdown.
-We will also verify that the kafka is not running anymore. `stop.sh`{{copy}}
+We will also verify that the kafka is not running anymore. `./stop.sh`{{copy}}

 #### Verify
 We can try publish a message to kafka topic.